 TOR vs. VPN

-Before we will tell you latest news in regard to TOR anonymity let us tell you few words about VPN.
+Before we tell you latest news regarding TOR anonymity, let us tell you few words about VPN.
 As in the example above in case of VPN service.
-Request from your computer gets encrypted, then goes to through ISP server (but since data you send and receive are as we said encrypted ISP cannot easily see what is inside) to VPN server and from there to the destination.
+Request from your computer gets encrypted, then goes to through ISP server (but since data you send and receive are as we said encrypted ISP could not easily see what is inside) to VPN server and from there to the destination.

 Tor Project awarded for the role in Middle East Revolutions

 Tor Project awarded!
 Tor project has received recognition from the Free Software Foundation as it helped the protesters and revolutionists in the Middle East and North Africa.
 The award called Award for Projects of Social Benefit highlights the software as a project which significantly benefited the society by collaborating and accomplishing a task of social importance.

-This excellent free software, as well as other online anonymity tools, has literally changed the lives of millions of people who were previously living under the fear and suppression of the dictators.
-Governments in countries from North African and the Middle East tried to censor online applications like Twitter and Facebook and for a while, they succeeded in doing so.
-But Tor project was successfully used to bypass the blocks to let the revolutions continue and take a definite shape.
+This excellent free software, as well as other online anonymity tools, has changed the lives of millions of people who were previously living under the fear and suppression of the dictators.
+Governments in countries from North African and the Middle East tried to censor online applications like Twitter and Facebook, and for a while, they succeeded in doing so.
+But the Tor project was successfully used to bypass the blocks to let the revolutions continue and take a definite shape.

 The latest news involving TOR anonymity

 French scientists claim they have found a solution to trace user in the TOR network.
 Here is what they did.
-They build a miniature TOR network and then, using holes in the TOR software they have prepared a virus.
+They build a small TOR network and then, using holes in the TOR software they have prepared a virus.
 The virus had infected 1/3 of TOR nodes.
-Remaining TOR servers were attacked using a different method in order for them to disconnect them from the network.
+Remaining TOR servers were attacked using a different method for them to disconnect them from the network.
 Once they started to switch off, more and more information were send through still working nodes, most of them which were already infected with a virus.
-The main field of this virus activity was to break data encryption.
+The primary field of this virus activity was to break data encryption.